Fonio Grits and Shrimp: Savory Acha Pottage

 • Salt to taste

-1. In a pot, saute the chopped red onions in 3 tbsp of butter or coconut oil on medium heat until it is translucent.
+Step 1: In a pot, sauté the chopped red onions in 3 tablespoons of butter or coconut oil on medium heat until it is translucent.

-2. Add in the smoked dried shrimp, the smoked dried fish, and the red pepper flakes.
-Continue to season for another 5 minutes.smoked dried shrimp, smoked dried fish, simmering in a potred pepper flakes added to simmering pot
+Step 2: Add in the smoked dried shrimp, the smoked dried fish, and the red pepper flakes.
+Continue to season for another 5 minutes.

-3. Add in the rinsed Fonio, 1½ tsp shrimp bouillon and 4 cups of water.
-Mix the Fonio and the water, and taste the water for seasoning.
+Step 3: Add in the rinsed fonio, half a teaspoon of shrimp bouillon and 4 cups of water.
+Mix the fonio and the water, and taste the water for seasoning.
 Add salt to your taste at this point.
-Cover the pot and on low heat, allow the Fonio to cook covered for 30 minutes or until the Fonio grains are tender.
-You may add more water if necessary.water, shrimp and fonio added to simmering pot
+Cover the pot and on low heat, allow the fonio to cook covered for 30 minutes or until the fonio grains are tender.
+You may add more water if necessary.

-4. To cook the shrimp that go on top of the Fonio, season the fresh shrimp with ½ tsp of shrimp bouillon, and ½ tsp salt.
-Allow it to marinate for about 5 minutes.
+Step 4: To cook the shrimp that goes on top of the fonio, season the fresh shrimp with a half teaspoon of shrimp bouillon, and a half teaspoon salt.
+Allow it to marinate for 5 – 10 minutes.

-5. In a pan, heat up 3 tbsp of butter or coconut oil and cook the seasoned shrimp on medium heat for 3 minutes on each side.
-Save the coconut oil or butter that is left in the pan after cooking the shrimp to drizzle on top of the Fonio.
+Step 5: In a pan, heat up 3 tablespoons of butter, coconut or any neutral flavored oil and cook the seasoned shrimp on medium heat for 3 minutes on each side until you notice it turn nice and pink.
+Save the coconut oil or butter that is left in the pan after cooking the shrimp to drizzle on top of the fonio.

-If you love shrimp and grits, you'll love this acha pottage: a savory fonio grits and shrimp recipe, which is more nutritious and packs a seafood flavor punch!
+If you're a fan of classic grits, you'll love this savory fonio grits and shrimp, which is more nutritious and packs a seafood flavor punch!

 Prep Time20 minutes